sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

  - ``source_field_options``: the source field options  (optional)
  - ``target_field``: the entity's final field with the transformed data

+Additionally, the following option can be added to give CKEditor a context in order to customize routes used to browser and upload medias:

+- ``ckeditor_context``: the CKEditor configuration context name (optional)

 If you stop here, the most interesting part will not be present, let's edit some configuration files.

 .. note::